jmchilton/writing/userguide/sections/galaxyp_101.rst

 PeptideProphet file to a tabular format.

-For this, go to Tools --> ProtK (under PROTEOMICS: COMMUNITY) --> Convert PepXML to Tabular.
+For this, go to Tools --> ProtK (under PROTEOMICS: COMMUNITY) --> Convert PepXML to Table.
 Ensure that the peptide prophet file in the history (peptide prophet file – 8th in the list) is highlighted.

 .. image:: ../../images/101_33.png